oxfist/eslint-plugin-nonoptimal-innerhtml/docs/rules/nonoptimal-innerhtml.md

 1. the loop is long enough, or
 2. the HTML you're inserting is large

-If both happen in conjunction, the performance impact will be bigger.
+If both happen in conjunction, the performance impact will be even bigger.

 The reason for this is that, since `innerHTML` receives a simple string, it has to be parsed and validated as correct HTML before appearing in the DOM.

 Parsing gets slower as the content being parsed grows.
 Also, doing parsing operations inside a loop will inevitably take more time as the loop gets longer.
-Hence the the risk of poor performance when using the `innerHTML` property directly.
+Hence the risk of poor performance when using the `innerHTML` property directly.

+In general, instead of `innerHTML`, use `createElement()` followed by either `appendChild()` or `replaceChild()`/`replaceChildren()`.

 ## Rule Details